larry-oates/doomfire-wallpaper/README.md

 # DOOM-style fire wallpaper for Hyprpaper

-Animated [Doom fire effect](https://fabiensanglard.net/doom_fire_psx/) as a dynamic wallpaper for [Hyprpaper](https://github.com/hyprwm/hyprpaper) on Linux built with Rust.
+Want to use a [fire from DOOM](https://fabiensanglard.net/doom_fire_psx/) as a dynamic wallpaper in Arch linux?

-This project generates a real-time animated fire effect, saves each frame as a WebP image, and updates your wallpaper using Hyprpaper for a seamless, living flame desktop background.
+This project generates an animated fire effect in real-time and displays it in a GTK4 window.
+Setting this as your wallpaper depends on your compositor, currently there is only a guide for Hyprland using Hyprwinwrap
+*if you want it for another please raise an issue!
+[XWinWrap](https://github.com/mmhobi7/xwinwrap) could potentially work for a X11 setup*

 ---

 ## Features

 - **Real-time animated fire**: Classic DOOM-style fire simulation.
+- **Auto-pause**: The animation pauses when all screens (outputs) have a window (client) on them or your system is asleep to save CPU.
 - **Multiple colour palettes**: Original, blue, rainbow, toxic, purple, white-hot... add your own!
 - **Parallel rendering**: Uses all CPU cores for fast frame generation.
-- **Configurable via TOML file**: Resolution, speed, palette, background colour, etc.
+- **Configurable via TOML file**: Resolution, speed, palette, background colour, and more.
-- **Auto-pause**: The animation pauses when all screens (outputs) have a window (client) on them or your system is asleep to save CPU.

 ---